Nadi astrology

-Nādi Astrology (nāḍi jyotiṣa) is a form of Dharma astrology practiced in Tamil Nadu and adjacent regions in India.
+Nādi Astrology (nāḍi jyotiṣa) is a form of astrology practiced in Tamil Nadu and adjacent regions in India.
 It is based on the belief that the present lives of many humans were foreseen by Hindu sages in ancient times.

 History

-In Tamil Nadu, the texts are mainly written in Vattezhuthu, which was an abugida script used to write Tamil up until the 12th century CE.
+In Tamil Nadu, the texts are mainly written in Vatteluttu, which was an abugida script used to write Tamil up until the 12th century CE.
 The content of the manuscripts is often attributed to the Vedic sage Agastya who is believed to have possessed a highly developed consciousness.
 These ancient records of providence were made famous by practitioners around the Vaitheeshwaran Temple in the state of Tamil Nadu.
-First, the Naadi palm leaves are located based on thumb impressions (right for men, left for women).
+First, the Nadi palm leaves are located based on thumb impressions (right for men, left for women).